 Thanks for having me, happy to be here.

-The more I learned about it, the more I was attracted to that idea of going to a smaller company and being able to make an impact really early.
+The more I learned about it, the more I was attracted to the idea of going to a smaller company and being able to make an impact early.

 And learning a ton.